matheussreis/tasks-api/README.md

 **2.** Edit the .env file you just created and replace the placeholder values with your MongoDB connection details.
 The database name can remain as todoList for now, but make sure to update the connection string.

-**Important: The key step is updating the MongoDB connection string; the database name is secondary at this stage.**

 Here’s a table to help you understand the required variables:

 | Key                     | Description                                              |